petercpark/stenokeyboards-firmware/README.md

    - Or `git clone https://github.com/petercpark/stenokeyboards-firmware.git`

 2. Download [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases/latest) and open it up.
 It should prompt you to download dependencies when you first open it up.
 It won't work unless you download the dependencies.
-3. Select the .hex file you downloaded by clicking "open".
+3. Select the .hex file you want to use by clicking "open".
 Make sure that the MCU matches what is shown on the chart above (i.e. atmega32u4)

    - If you are flashing your keyboard because it didn't work with Plover, try flashing it with the Qwerty .hex file as a test to make sure that the board itself is in working condition.
    - The purpose of doing this is to make sure that the keyboard is working properly without having to worry about configuring around with Plover.